heisters/track-r-cmd/README.md

 No fancy-pants gem packaging yet:

     git clone git://github.com/heisters/track-r-cmd.git
-    vi track-r-cmd/track-r-cmd # add your token on TOKEN cd <a directory that's in your $PATH>
+    vi track-r-cmd/track-r-cmd # add your token on $token =
+    cd <a directory that's in your $PATH>
     ln -s <the directory you cloned to>/track-r-cmd/track-r-cmd